enlightenmentapp/ios/README.md

 * Publications
 * Photos of Tathagata and audio recordings
 * Content search capability
+* Multimedia player for some recordings of Tathagata's meetings
 * Links to websites about Tathagata

 ## Reporting Bugs